-History of Country Club Manor and Phoenix Country Club Neighborhood
+The History of Country Club Manor and Phoenix Country Club Neighborhood

-The Phoenix Country Club dates its early beginnings from late 1899.
+Country Club Manor Historic District History and The Phoenix Country Club dates its early beginnings from late 1899.
 After formational meetings, one member, Col. William Christy, offered the use of his property, Central Place, on the northeast corner of Central and Roosevelt for a course site.

-An immediate success both socially and athletically, the original membership of the Phoenix Country Club grew from 75 to nearly one hundred by the time of the first tournament held February 22, 1900.
+An immediate success both socially and athletically, the original membership of the Phoenix Country Club grew from 75 to nearly 100 by the time of the first tournament was held February 22, 1900.

-The club house quickly became the place for many social events for the women of Phoenix as well as evening dances.
+The clubhouse quickly became the place for many social events for the women of Phoenix as well as evening dances.
 By the summer of 1902, dirt tennis courts were constructed and that fall the first tournament was held.

 Ten years after opening, the Phoenix Country Club once again had outgrown its facility.
 After much discussion, the club purchased 80 acres along Center (Central) with forty acres north of the Arizona Canal and forty acres south.
-The nine-hole course on the north side of the canal was still dirt with sand greens and the club house was on the south side of the canal.
+The nine-hole golf course on the north side of the canal was still dirt with sand greens and the club house was on the south side of the canal.

-With this move, the organization changed its name to the Country Club of Phoenix.
-Increased use of the course encouraged the club to purchase an additional twenty acres in order to allow for 18-holes.
 But various financial constraints did not enable this to happen.
 The stockholders decided it was better to purchase a larger area and build from scratch than to try to remain at the north Central site.
-(Charles F. Ainsworth purchased the old club property at the end of Central Avenue).
-Consequently the corporation purchased the 160 acre Williams Ranch on the northeast corner of 7th Street and Thomas Road in early 1920.

 Once again, the corporation changed its name.
 This time to The Phoenix Country Club.